Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations: Numerical experiments

 and correspond to the discrete Crank-Nicolson time integrator, whereas $\mat{K}$, $\mat{M}\in\mathbb{R}^{n\times n}$ are, respectively, the stiffness and mass matrix coming from the discretization of the space component of the differential operator by linear finite elements; see~\cite{Henningetal2021} for more details.

 We recast equation~\eqref{eq:ex_heat} in terms of a standard Sylvester equation by inverting $\mat{M}$ and $\mat{B}_1$.
 In particular, we consider the Sylvester equation

-Thanks to the moderate number of time steps $\ell$ we consider ($\ell=800$) and the sparsity pattern of $\mat{B}_1$, we can explicitly construct\footnote{By using a specifically adapted procedure, the solution of the reduced Sylvester equation could be performed without explicitly forming $\mat{B}_2\mat{B}_1^{-1}$; this fact should be considered for finer time discretizations.} the matrix $\mat{B}_2\mat{B}_1^{-1}$.
+Thanks to the moderate number of time steps $\ell$ we consider ($\ell=800$) and the sparsity pattern of $\mat{B}_1$, we can explicitly construct\footnote{{This operation is performed by means of the Matlab routine {\tt mrdivide}.} On the other hand, by using a specifically adapted procedure, the solution of the reduced Sylvester equation could be performed without explicitly forming $\mat{B}_2\mat{B}_1^{-1}$; this fact should be considered for finer time discretizations.} the matrix $\mat{B}_2\mat{B}_1^{-1}$.
 On the other hand, the mass matrix $\mat{M}$ inherits the possibly involved sparsity pattern of $\mat{K}$.
 Moreover, we employ large values of degrees of freedom $n$ in space so that $\mat{M}^{-1}\mat{K}$ cannot be explicitly computed.
 The action of this matrix is computed on the fly during the construction of the Krylov subspace $\mathcal{K}_d(\mat{M}^{-1}\mat{K}, \mat{M}^{-1}c_1)$.
 In particular, quantities of the form $\mat{M}^{-1}v$ are approximated by applying the preconditioned conjugate gradient method (PCG)~\cite{Hestenes1952} with diagonal (Jacobi) preconditioning.
-PCG is stopped as soon as the relative residual norm is smaller than $10^{-6}$.
+PCG is stopped as soon as the relative residual norm is smaller than $10^{-8}$.

 Following~\cite{Henningetal2021}, equation~\eqref{eq:ex_heat2} can be solved by performing only a left projection, that is, only the left space $\mathcal{K}_d(\mat{M}^{-1}\mat{K}, \mat{M}^{-1}c_1)$ is constructed.
 The projected problem has the form